Discover Simple Steps for Relieving Eye Strain from Trusted Optometrists Near You

 But while these screens have made our lives more convenient, many of us experience some discomfort when working longer than 2 consecutive hours daily on a digital device.
 This discomfort is called digital eye strain or computer vision syndrome.
 Fortunately, this condition doesn’t lead to any long-term consequences, but it can be painful and distracting.

-If you suffer some uncomfortable symptoms while working on a computer, book an appointment with us at IndividualEyes.
-We can provide you with some useful tips on avoiding digital eye strain and also check your eyes to ensure your eyes are healthy and your vision is being corrected properly for your work.
+If you’re experiencing symptoms of eye strain, book an eye exam near you at IndividualEyes.
+Our expert optometrists can provide helpful tips on avoiding digital eye strain and ensure your vision is healthy and properly corrected for your work.

 Symptoms of Digital Eye Strain